spin311/EyeStrainProtector/README.md

 ## Support Our Efforts

-You can support our efforts to keep the internet free with a donation!

-### Support Our Work

 Donations help me make tools like this for free in my spare time.
 Any amount helps! ❤️

 [![Donate with PayPal button](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=4WXEWMN3QGLGY)